 Your device is powered by a rechargeable battery.
 The full performance of a new battery is achieved only after two or three complete charge and discharge cycles.
-The battery can be charged and discharged hundreds of times but it will eventually wear out.
+The battery can be charged and discharged hundreds of times, but it will eventually wear out.
 When the talk and standby times are noticeably shorter than normal, buy a new battery.
 Use only Nokia approved batteries, and recharge your battery only with Nokia approved chargers designated for this device.

 Unplug the charger from the electrical plug and the device when not in use.
-Do not leave the battery connected to a charger.
-Overcharging may shorten its lifetime.
+Do not leave fully charged battery connected to a charger, since overcharging may shorten its lifetime.
 If left unused, a fully charged battery will lose its charge over time.
-Temperature extremes can affect the ability of your battery to charge.